a-rey/writeups/writeups/bounty.md

 ![html](./bounty/html.png)

 There are 4 values to send in the HTTP POST request.
-2 of them, `__VIEWSTATE` and `__EVENTVALIDATION` are generated tokens for each requests.
+2 of them, `__VIEWSTATE` and `__EVENTVALIDATION`, are generated tokens for each request.
 So they need to be fetched in an HTTP GET request first.
 This list can now be tested in the following Python script:

 ```python
 import io